richard-to/richard-to.github.io/programming/_posts/2017-09-15-formatting-mounting-persistent-disks-on-gce-with-ansible.md

  Next, if the disk exists, we'll format the disk if it does not contain "UUID=" which appears in "file -sL" when the disk is formatted.

- Next, the built-in Ansible "file" and "mount" modules can be used for creating a directory that we can use as the mount location the persistent drive.
+ Finally, the built-in Ansible "file" and "mount" modules can be used for creating a mount directory and then mounting the disk to that location.